HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/closure_test/lh-closure-test.rst

     les_houches_exe runcards/lh_fit_closure_test.yaml

-This step will download the PDF grid ``LH_PARAM_20250429``, which has been produced by computing the relevant PDFs for the Les Houches model (see :ref:`lh_theory`) with the best-fit values for the parameters, taken from Ref. :cite:`Alekhin:2005xgg`.
+This step will download the PDF grid ``LH_PARAM_20250519``.

 If you don't have it already, it will also download the theory ``40000000``.

-After you run the fit the first time, any subsequent times should take less than 3 minutes.
+After you run the fit the first time, any subsequent fits should be faster.

 A directory called ``lh_fit_closure_test``, containing the output of the fit, should have been created.
+You can read more about the fit folders :ref:`here <bayes_fit_folders>`.

 Understanding the terminal output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^